-Founded in 2004 by a person with ME/CFS (Cort Johnson) who wanted to develop a coherent understanding of ME/CFS, Phoenix Rising came, over time, to include hundreds of articles on treatment, resource, advocacy, history and other areas.
+Phoenix Rising was founded in 2004 by Cort Johnson, a person with ME/CFS who wanted to develop a coherent understanding of this illness.
+Phoenix Rising came, over time, to include hundreds of articles on treatment, resource, advocacy, history and other areas.

 2009 – 2010 – Visual Satisfaction

-Early 2009 saw the emergence of a new, more attractive website built using Visual Web Developer, and a new url (http://aboutmecfs.org/index.aspx).
-Built using Cort Johnson’s rudimentary CSS skills, the site was still a vast improvement over the previous sites.
+Early 2009 saw the emergence of a new, more attractive website built using Visual Web Developer, and a new “aspx” URL (https://aboutmecfs.org/index.aspx).
+Built using Cort Johnson’s CSS skills, the site was a vast improvement over the previous sites.
 It did however lack one important component… interactivity.
-Thanks to a volunteer, that was soon to change…
+Thanks to a volunteer, that was soon to change.

-As Phoenix Rising has evolved so has its logo.
-Phoenix Rising’s first set of logos was taken from an abstract painting by Cort Johnson’s father, which Cort (but apparently few others) felt protrayed a man trying to rise to his feet.
+As Phoenix Rising has evolved, so has its logo.
+Phoenix Rising’s first logo was taken from an abstract painting by Cort Johnson’s father, which Cort felt protrayed a man trying to rise to his feet.

-In 2012 Adin found Elizabeth, a college student, who created the elegant (and clear ) logo that will appears on all Phoenix Rising’s pages today.
+Due to the multiple logos, the search for a unifying logo began.
+And in 2012 Adin found Elizabeth, a college student, who created the elegant logo that appears on all Phoenix Rising’s pages today.